MicroRNA: Transcription

 miRNA genes are usually transcribed by RNA polymerase II (Pol II).
 The polymerase often binds to a promoter found near the DNA sequence, encoding what will become the hairpin loop of the pre-miRNA.
 The resulting transcript is capped with a specially modified nucleotide at the 5' end, polyadenylated with multiple adenosines (a poly(A) tail), and spliced.
-Animal miRNAs are initially transcribed as part of one arm of an ∼80 nucleotide RNA stem-loop that in turn forms part of a several hundred nucleotide-long miRNA precursor termed a pri-miRNA.
-When a stem-loop precursor is found in the 3' UTR, a transcript may serve as a pri-miRNA and a mRNA.
+Animal miRNAs are initially transcribed as part of one arm of an ~80 nucleotide RNA hairpin that in turn forms part of a several hundred nucleotide-long miRNA precursor termed a pri-miRNA.
+When a hairpin precursor is found in the 3' UTR, a transcript may serve as a pri-miRNA and a mRNA.
 RNA polymerase III (Pol III) transcribes some miRNAs, especially those with upstream Alu sequences, transfer RNAs (tRNAs), and mammalian wide interspersed repeat (MWIR) promoter units.

 Nuclear processing

 A single pri-miRNA may contain from one to six miRNA precursors.
 These hairpin loop structures are composed of about 70 nucleotides each.
 Each hairpin is flanked by sequences necessary for efficient processing.

 The double-stranded RNA (dsRNA) structure of the hairpins in a pri-miRNA is recognized by a nuclear protein known as DiGeorge Syndrome Critical Region 8 (DGCR8 or "Pasha" in invertebrates), named for its association with DiGeorge Syndrome.
 DGCR8 associates with the enzyme Drosha, a protein that cuts RNA, to form the Microprocessor complex.
 In this complex, DGCR8 orients the catalytic RNase III domain of Drosha to liberate hairpins from pri-miRNAs by cleaving RNA about eleven nucleotides from the hairpin base (one helical dsRNA turn into the stem).
 The product resulting has a two-nucleotide overhang at its 3' end; it has 3' hydroxyl and 5' phosphate groups.
 It is often termed as a pre-miRNA (precursor-miRNA).
 Sequence motifs downstream of the pre-miRNA that are important for efficient processing have been identified.

-Pre-miRNAs that are spliced directly out of introns, bypassing the Microprocessor complex, are known as "Mirtrons."
-Originally thought to exist only in Drosophila and C. elegans, mirtrons have now been found in mammals.
+Pre-miRNAs that are spliced directly out of introns, bypassing the Microprocessor complex, are known as "mirtrons."
+Mirtrons have been found in Drosophila, C. elegans, and mammals.

 As many as 16% of pre-miRNAs may be altered through nuclear RNA editing.
 Most commonly, enzymes known as adenosine deaminases acting on RNA (ADARs) catalyze adenosine to inosine (A to I) transitions.
 RNA editing can halt nuclear processing (for example, of pri-miR-142, leading to degradation by the ribonuclease Tudor-SN) and alter downstream processes including cytoplasmic miRNA processing and target specificity (e.g., by changing the seed region of miR-376 in the central nervous system).